tihomirj/GettingAndCleaningDataProject/codebook.md

 - "BodyBody" is replaced by "Body"

 ### Section 5.
 From the data set in section 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Using `aggregate` a new dataset `Data2` with the average of each variable for each activity and each subject is created.
-The dataset is created in directory "./data/UCI HAR Dataset".
-The file is "tidydata.txt"
+The dataset is created in directory `./data/UCI HAR Dataset`.
+The file is `tidydata.txt`.